Hydroxyurea (By mouth)

 How to Use This Medicine

-- Wear disposable gloves when handling the capsules or bottles containing this medicine.
+- Wear disposable gloves when you handle the capsules or medicine bottles.

-- Wash your hands before and after contact with the bottle or capsules.
+- Wash your hands before and after you handle the capsules or bottles.

-- If powder from the capsule is spilled, you should wipe it up immediately with a damp disposable towel and discard it in a closed container, such as a plastic bag.
+- Do not open the capsule.
+If powder from the capsule spills out, wipe it up immediately with a damp disposable towel.
+Place the towel in a plastic bag and throw it away.
+Wash the area thoroughly with detergent 3 times.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.